kem424/ETL-Project-COVID19/README.md

 4) Renaming the old titles into clear names.
 5) Imported a second csv file for retail price of oil, filter the table to only show the states, rename the titles and save       them to a new table.

+<ins>**Unemployment**</ins><br/>
+### Data Extraction:

+The data source we used was https://www.bls.gov/web/laus/lauhsthl.htm , which came from the U.S. Bureau of Labor Statistics.
+This website provided us with a HTML file.

+#### Data Transformation:
+1) Import the HTML file on Jupyter notebook and print the table to understand how the data is formatted
+2) Isolate and identify the columns that we are measuring and create a new dataframe with this data
+3) Renaming the old titles into names that are cohesive with other data sets
+4) Create a new table with this data